kdwaterman/TankNotTank/README.md

 1. Either a Raspberry Pi Zero 2 W or a Raspberry Pi 4
 2. Raspberry Pi 5MP Camera

 Optionally, you may also want to add a touch screen to make the setup portable.
-In this case, I'd recommend the `onboard` keyboard as opposed to the `matchbox-keyboard`, was is not optimally configured for the OS we will use.
+In this case, I'd recommend the `onboard` keyboard as opposed to the `matchbox-keyboard`, as is not optimally configured for the OS we will use.
 My setup looks like this:

 ![Hardware setup](images/hardware_setup.jpg "Hardware setup")